-The generalization is true of any upper, by 4.4 \& 3.2, and trivially true of any lower by 3.1.
-It seems to hold in simple cases in constructions like Church’s and mine, e.g. the Universal Set U (where \(U∈U ∧ U\− ∈ U\−\)), and equivalences classes (or simple combinations thereof) such as the set of all singletons, which is not a member of itself.
+The generalization is provable in \MyIndex{Incomprehensive Set Theory} of any upper, by 4.4 \& 3.2, and trivially true of any lower by 3.1.
+It holds in some simple cases in constructions like Church’s and \censor{mine}, e.g., the Universal Set U (where \(U∈U ∧ U\− ∈ U\−\)), and equivalences classes (or simple combinations thereof) such as the set of all singletons, which is not a member of itself.

-That is however a limitation of those constructions rather than a desirable trait, according to my intuition of sets as extensional objects rather than only extensions of concepts (which was the main point of the body of the article).
-It seems a relic of the goal of this technique, to provide extensions for some broad concepts like equinumerosity equivalence classes; the constructions do not go very far beyond that goal.
-I feel that whether one object belongs to a given set should be independent, in normal cases, of whether some other object belongs to it.
+That is however a limitation of those constructions rather than a general trait, according to the shared intuitions in §\ref{Shared Intuitions} of sets as extensional objects rather than only extensions of concepts.
+It is a relic of the goal of this technique, to provide extensions for some broad concepts like equinumerosity equivalence classes; the constructions do not go very far beyond that goal.
+By this intuition, whether one object belongs to a given set should be independent, in normal cases, of whether some other object belongs to it.
 (A partial formulation of this intuition would be generalizations of the Axioms of Predecessor and Successor, to the existence of \(x ∖ \{y\}\) and of \(x ∪ \{y\}\), even when \(x ≠ y\).)